m5stack/m5-docs/docs/en/unit/light.md

 ## Description

-<mark>LIGHT</mark> is a light sensor unit with an adjustable resistor that can detect the lightironmental light intensity.
+**LIGHT** is a light intensity sensor unit with an adjustable photoresistor。

-You can read analog signal(lightironmental light intensity) staright or get a digital signal(0/1) that means whether the light exists or not.
+A photoresistor is a light-controlled variable resistor.
+The resistance of a photoresistor decreases with increasing incident light intensity, and vice versa.

-When light intensity is big enough, the unit will output hight level(digital signal "1").
-Otherwise, it'll output low level.
+It exhibits photoconductivity which make it possiable to detect the varies based on Voltage, and use a AD to convert the digital data.

-## Feature
+We add some extra work to strengthen the circult, a Dual Differential Comparators **LM393**, compares the differntial voltage between the photoresistor and the varistor.
+It could offer larger and accuracy range of light intensity.

--  Adjustable threshold, including 10K adjustable resistor
+## Product Features

--  Analog & Digital output
+- 10K adjustable resistor
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- Software Development Platform: Arduino, UIFlow(Blocky,Python)
--  Two Lego installation holes
+- Two Lego-compatible holes

 ## Include